Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: SeMPLE: sequential learning of likelihoods and posteriors

 Importantly, our MCMC procedure is tuning-free.
 We use an \textit{independence sampler} \citep{robert2004monte}, relying on GLLiM to provide an informative proposal function.
 This proposal function is trained on draws accepted in previous rounds which are, reasonably, more spread than the currently targeted posterior.
 In addition, being a mixture model, it is suitable to deal with multimodalities in the target.
 This greatly simplifies the construction of SeMPLE as no complex tuning is necessary for the MCMC sampler.
 While $K$ could in principle be set arbitrarily large, in practice this may slow the EM algorithm convergence.
-In SeMPLE, the value of $K$ is allowed to decrease between rounds in the {\it update $K$} step lines 8 and 13 in Algorithm \ref{alg:semple}.
-Mixture components having probabilities $\tilde{\eta}_k$ smaller than a threshold are discarded.
-In most cases we find that setting a starting value of $K=20$ or 30 produces good results, with a threshold for $\tilde{\eta}_k$ typically set to 0.005 (multiple hyperboloid, Ornstein-Uhlenbeck, Lotka-Volterra models), 0.03 (Bernoulli GLM model) or simply 0 for no deletion (Two Moons model).
+In SeMPLE, the value of $K$ is allowed to decrease between rounds, as expressed with {``\it update $K$''} in lines 11 and 16 of Algorithm \ref{alg:semple}.
+In fact, mixture components having probabilities $\tilde{\eta}_k$ smaller than a threshold are discarded (ie these gets removed from the mixture model).
+In most cases we find that setting a starting value of $K=20$ or 30 produces good results, with a threshold for $\tilde{\eta}_k$ typically set to 0.005 (multiple hyperboloid, Ornstein-Uhlenbeck, Lotka-Volterra, biological SDE model), 0.03 (Bernoulli GLM model) or simply 0 for no deletion (Two Moons model).
 This is to prevent having too many irrelevant components, that could be problematic when fitting the mixture to training data produced via MCMC, as the latter may not manage to visit tiny modes.
 It is also possible to choose the starting value of $K$ in a principled way.
-In \cite{deleforge}, the Bayesian Information Criterion (BIC) is used to select $K$, as we do in our examples, see Appendix B. An appropriate value for $K$ can be learned by repeatedly computing the BIC on realizations of the prior-predictive distribution, before SeMPLE is started.
-This is an \textit{amortized} procedure, as the selected values can be reused regardless the specific observed data $\by_o$.
+In \cite{deleforge}, the Bayesian Information Criterion (BIC) is used to select $K$, as we do in some of our examples, see Appendix \ref{sec:bic}.
+An appropriate value for $K$ can be learned by repeatedly computing the BIC on realizations of the prior-predictive distribution, before SeMPLE is started.
+This use of the BIC is an \textit{amortized} procedure, as the selected values can be reused regardless the specific observed data $\by_o$.
 The impact on the overall computational budget is negligible.
-We have also experimented with a version of SeMPLE that learns a {\it corrected posterior} (see the {\it optional} part in line 16 of Algorithm \ref{alg:semple}) using the correction formula from \cite{papamakarios2016}.
+We have also experimented with a version of SeMPLE that learns a {\it corrected posterior} (see the {\it optional} part in step 19 of Algorithm \ref{alg:semple}) using the correction formula from \cite{papamakarios2016}.
 However, we found that learning a surrogate likelihood was much more beneficial, providing better inference coupled with a higher acceptance rate.
 Notice that none of our reported results use the optional corrected-posterior approach.

 In summary, a major difference with the several variants of sequential neural posterior estimation (where the most used one is SNPE-C, \citealp{greenberg2019}), and with SNL, is that SeMPLE uses Gaussian mixtures learned via EM to approximate both the likelihood function and the posterior distribution of $\btheta$, as opposed to neural density estimation.
 Thus no NN architecture has to be designed, nor special stochastic gradient descent (SGD) setup has to be considered to fit NNs.
 Only the number of components $K$ and the structure of the covariance matrices $\tilde{\bm{\Sigma}}_k$ (as the $\bm{\Sigma}_k$ are obtained as an algebraic by-product), according to the options offered by the \texttt{xLLiM} package\footnote{The $\tilde{\bm{\Sigma}}_k$'s can be isotropic, diagonal or full matrices, and set all equal or varying with $k$.}, have to be set.
 As we show in our examples, inference based on procedures using SGD can be much more computationally demanding and time consuming.